SegMint-Inc/segmint-safes/SPECIFICATION.md

 # SegMint Safes

 Safes offer versatility and can accommodate both short-term and long-term storage.
-Using Safes, users can store any EVM-compatible assets.
-They have the flexibility to add multiple signatories, remove signatories, and establish threshold requirements for approving transaction proposals.
+Using Safes, users can store EVM-compatible assets such as ERC20, ERC721, ERC1155 and chain-native tokens.
+They have the flexibility to add, remove and swap multiple signatories and establish threshold requirements for approving transaction proposals.
 In essence, Safes can be likened to real-life safety deposit boxes, where the keys required to open the safe are equivalent to the proposed signatories authorized to approve transactions.

 ## Protocol Upgradability

-All contracts within the Safe ecosystem are immutable besides the `SafeFactory.sol` smart contract which allows an adiministrator to propose an upgrade.
+All contracts within the Safe ecosystem are immutable besides the `SafeFactory.sol` smart contract which allows an administrator to propose an upgrade.
 Upgrades to the implementation can then be executed assuming the hardcoded timelock of 5 days has lapsed.
 This contract has been defined as upgradable so that future versions of Safes may be added at a later point in time.

 ## Factories